4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 If employees are saying they want to work remotely more often, but the company refuses to bend, that’s that.
 If someone with an imbalanced workload has stopped participating during meetings, consider that it’s not a “them” problem.

-Here’s where we discover that leadership and management are frequently the cause of quiet quitting.
+Leadership and management are frequently the cause of quiet quitting.
 It doesn’t necessarily mean they’re in the wrong, but you must acknowledge that the environment is not conducive to engaging every employee.

-2. Promote work-life balance
+2. Promote work-life balance.

-• Offer flexible work arrangements where possible
+• Offer flexible work arrangements where possible.

-• Limit emails and other work-related tasks during off-hours
+• Limit emails and other work-related tasks during off-hours.

-• Ensure people are actually getting to take regular breaks and use their PTO
+• Ensure people are actually getting to take regular breaks and use their PTO.

-• Take an interest in each employee’s well-being, understanding where their challenges may lie
+• Take an interest in each employee’s well-being, understanding where their challenges may lie.

-3. Offer learning opportunities
+3. Offer learning opportunities.

 A lack of in-house promotion opportunities comes up a lot in job dissatisfaction studies.
 Many employees eventually lose interest when it clicks that there’s little chance they can move up.